Brand Logo

 Group favourites.
 You wouldn’t bet against home momentum carrying them late into the competition.

-11 min read
+12 min read

 Wake me up before you -Co -Co.

-Leaning into our week of Group A delightfulness, we’re back with a detailed preview of Mexico’s chances at the 2026 World Cup.
+We’re back with a detailed preview of Mexico’s chances at the 2026 World Cup.
 If you’re interested in seeing how they are likely to fare in the wider group, you can also check out our group analysis of Group A.

 Fact pack compiled by The Tournament Scout